 sport & performance psychology

 Sport psychology has gained much media attention over the last 20-30 years and is typically associated with professional or Olympic athletics.
-In fact, sport and performance psychologists work with all levels of performers.
+In fact, sport and performance psychology is valuable for all levels of performers.
 Many high performing teams and individuals consistently use mental skills to optimize performance, personal growth, and emotional wellbeing.
 Some research suggests that performers who consistently use mental skills perform at a higher more consistent level than those who don’t.
 It is no surprise that elite athletic and business organizations like the NFL, NBA, NCAA, USOC, Google, Apple, and Facebook have all established mental health initiatives for their members.

 Sport and performance psychologists are uniquely cross trained in clinical psychology, sport psychology and sport science.
 We are licensed to address issues ranging from individual and team performance optimization to general mental health and psychological disorders.
 Often, these concerns overlap and sport and performance psychologists are well equipped to address them as needed.